microsoft/app-camp/docs/new-adventure/04-add-ai.md

 ~~~

 !!! note
-    If all the indentation is a bit confusing, feel free to copy the entire updated **manifest.json** file [from here](https://github.com/microsoft/app-camp/tree/BG-NewLabs/src/teams-toolkit/Lab04-add-ai/NorthwindSuppliers/appPackage/manifest.json){target=_blank}
+    If all the nested brackets are a bit confusing, feel free to copy the entire updated **manifest.json** file [from here](https://github.com/microsoft/app-camp/tree/BG-NewLabs/src/teams-toolkit/Lab04-add-ai/NorthwindSuppliers/appPackage/manifest.json){target=_blank}

 Notice that the new commands are both of type `action`, with `fetchTask` set to `true`.
-This will cause Teams to display a dialog containing a web page or adaptive card when the action is invoked.
-In this case, we'll use an adaptive card.
+This will cause Teams to fetch an adaptive card from your service and display a dialog containing the card so the user can interact with your application.
+You could also present a web page in this fashion, but in this lab we'll just use an adaptive card.

 Also notice that the `generateMessage` action runs in the context of the `compose` box or `commandBox` at the top of the Teams user interface. `replyToMessage` runs in the context of a `message`.
+These settings control the location where Teams displays your action message extension.

 ## Exercise 4: Add a message extension to generate a message